comps/ptef/examples/symlinks/README.md

 There is no configuration, no additional setup/cleanup done by the runner.

-To run this, just execute `./run` on any level.
+To run this, run `make` in top level of the repository (to build the runner) and then just execute `./run` on any level inside this directory.